 More than 150,000 Karen people have fled to refugee camps in Thailand.

-While there has been little fighting in Karen State, in 2012 the Burmese
+While there has been little fighting in Karen State, since 2012 the Burmese

-Army has launched a massive offensive against the Kachin in northern
+Army has launched a massive offensive against the Kachin, Shan and

 Burma, and led the ethnic cleansing of Muslims in western and central